Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/Trivial Flag Transfer Protocol.md

 Another file we downloaded was called `program.deb`.
 We can see that we are most likely on the right path.

 However, since it is generally not advisable to install `.deb` files directly, I will not do that.
-Instead, I will be used this command I found on [StackOverflow](https://askubuntu.com/questions/642665/how-to-inspect-and-validate-a-deb-package-before-installation):
+Instead, I will use this command I found on [StackOverflow](https://askubuntu.com/questions/642665/how-to-inspect-and-validate-a-deb-package-before-installation):

 ```bash
 dpkg-deb --info < file-name >